-It was noted in 2018 that there had been some loss of surface material from the path, particularly at the southern end of the revetment.
+There is an ongoing loss of surface material from the path, particularly at the southern end of the revetment.
 This is likely caused by surface water runoff from the slope behind the path.
 It is recommended that footpath levels are monitored, particularly following heavy rainfall as they may present a health and safety risk if they increase significantly in size and depth.

-General view of modified revetment and surfaced path looking from Jetty towards village in 2018 (Asset Ref No. 1221D901D0202C01)
+General view of modified revetment and surfaced path looking from Jetty towards village in 2020 (Asset Ref No. 1221D901D0202C01)